Brunus75/memento/dart.md

 // because a future implementation will be time consuming—the returned value is a Future:
 Future<String> lookUpVersion() async => '1.0.0';
 // (!)
 If your function doesn’t return a useful value, make its return type Future<void>

+// An async function runs synchronously until the first await keyword.
+// This means that within an async function body,
+// all synchronous code before the first await keyword executes immediately
 ```
 ### STREAMS
 * When you need to get values from a Stream, you have two options: